areynold/accessibility-for-project-managers/PITCHME.md

 * Users with disabilities are not monolithic
 * Users with disabilities may use your product in ways you hadn't considered
 * Users with disabilities are regular people

 ---

-### Summary

-* Accessibility is an inherent part of a product, just like usability, performance, and security
-* Accessibility is not a single checkbox item
-* Accessibility is easy to start doing, but difficult to add at the end of the project
-* Accessibility is easy to undo

----